QuantumBarcelona/Qiskit-Hackathon-BCN/README.md

 A brief summary of the code, its motivation and some bonuses can be found in Mike_Co_Qiskit_Hackathon_Bcn.pdf <br>

 In adition to the documentarion, there will be a set of slides, provided also in the folder results, in which we made clear our workflow through this Hackathon.
-This slides can be found in the Results folder named Mike&Co.pdf
+This slides can be found in the Results folder named Mike&Co.pdf <br>

+Lastly a Backend.py will be uploaded in order to run it through a quantum computer

 ### **License**